Ne-k/Docs/README.md

 Setting up the bot and local hosting is pretty simple, be sure to have `NodeJS 14` installed go into the terminal and type `npm i` and it should install everything else.
 After that, go into the `config.json` file and fill out the token, bot prefix, etc and you'll be done.
 Run `node index.js` or `node .` to start the bot.

-> For any questions or concerns, open up an issue, dm Nek#2937, or join the [Discord Server](https://discord.gg/PVC35NbeTD).

 # Private Policy:
 ToD does **not** store information, such as guild IDs and user IDs because ToD does not have the ability to do so.